May 19, 2016

 People often wonder how Chapter 7 bankruptcy will affect their ability to keep their car.
 If you aren't making payments on a car, then you'll be able to keep it if its value is below your state's vehicle exemption amount (the amount of equity you can protect in a vehicle).
 If you are making payments on your car, it's not so simple.
-During your bankruptcy, you'll need to decide whether you want to surrender the vehicle or keep it by continuing to make payments.
-You let the bankruptcy court know what you want to do by filing an official form called the Statement of Intention (SOI) with your other bankruptcy papers, as well as mailing a separate copy of the SOI to your vehicle lender.
-Similarly, if you are leasing your car, you’ll indicate whether you will reject or assume the lease on your SOI or can keep the car by assuming the lease.
+You’ll need to decide whether you want to surrender the vehicle or keep it and continuing to make payments and let the bankruptcy court know your decision on an official form called the Statement of Intention for Individuals Filing Under Chapter 7.
+Similarly, if you are leasing your car, you’ll indicate whether you will reject or assume the lease on the statement.

 (To learn about all your options, see Nolo's section on Your Car in Chapter 7 Bankruptcy.)

-If you want to walk away from the car when you file Chapter 7 bankruptcy, you list the lender on your SOI and state that you intend to surrender the vehicle -- that is, turn it in to the lender.
-This will clear you of any further liability on the debt after your bankruptcy.
-If you are leasing your car, you can get out of the lease by checking the "No" box on the statement in response to the question that asks whether you will assume the lease.
+If you want to walk away from the car when you file Chapter 7 bankruptcy, you list the lender on your statement and check the box that indicates you intend to surrender the vehicle—that is, hand it back over to the lender.
+As a result, you won't be responsible for the car loan after your bankruptcy.
+If you are leasing your vehicle, you can get out of the lease by checking the "No" box on the statement in response to the question that asks whether you will assume the lease.

 If your payments are current, you have options.
 You can either pay the lender a lump sum to purchase the car at its actual value (called redemption), or enter into a new contract (called a reaffirmation agreement), which lets you keep your vehicle under much the terms as your original car's promissory note (although this is negotiable).